Spite Marriage: Production and reception

-Reception

-Spite Marriage in 1929 was generally very well received by critics in leading newspapers, by reviewers in the film industry's major trade journals and papers, as well as by moviegoers.
-The influential critic for The New York Times, Mordaunt Hall, comments about the audience's response to the comedy in his assessment of the film.
-He notes that Keaton created "a state of high glee" in the Capitol Theatre in Manhattan, where Hall attended the comedy's premiere on March 25, adding "there were waves of laughter from top to bottom of the house."
-Abel Green, the editor and reviewer for Variety, characterizes Keaton's production as "replete with belly laffs" and also describes the Capitol's audience being in "hysterics" and "mirthful" while watching it.
-While Green does express some reservations about what he viewed as several of the film's implausible situations and its "mechanized" structure, he predicts nothing but financial success for the "enjoyable low comedy glorified slapsticker."
+Spite Marriage was released in April 1929, in two editions: a mute print for silent-only theaters, and a "synchronized" version for sound theaters, with the action accompanied by an orchestra score and sound effects.
+The feature was generally very well received by critics in leading newspapers, by reviewers in the film industry's major trade journals and papers, as well as by moviegoers.
+The influential critic for The New York Times, Mordaunt Hall, commented about the audience's response to the comedy in his assessment of the film.
+He noted that Keaton created "a state of high glee" in the Capitol Theatre in Manhattan, where Hall attended the comedy's premiere on March 25, adding that "there were waves of laughter from top to bottom of the house."Abel Green, the editor and reviewer for Variety, characterized Keaton's production as "replete with belly laffs" and also described the Capitol's audience being in "hysterics" and "mirthful" while watching it.
+While Green did express some reservations about what he viewed as several of the film's implausible situations and its "mechanized" structure, he predicted nothing but financial success for the "enjoyable low comedy glorified slapsticker."